Franzelswarnmps/Texture-Generator/readme.md

 # What does it do?
-This *game/app/tool* generates textures, or runs a more convoluted version of cellular automata depending on how you want to look at it.
-The end result is images with interesting patterns.
-Initially the tool was made to loosely follow Allan Turing's activator/inhibitor approach of generating lifelike patterns.
+This *game/app/tool* generates textures.
+The idea was to loosely follow Allan Turing's activator/inhibitor approach of generating lifelike patterns.
+Cellular Automaton running on user-defined (or random) rules are used to generate the textures.

-RUN THE WEB DEMO HERE: [https://franzelswarnmps.github.io/Texture-Generator](https://franzelswarnmps.github.io/Texture-Generator/)
+Randomly layered noise functions are used for the starting conditions.
+Color combinations use HSL offsets for reasonable gradients.

+**Run the program in your browser using WASM and WebGL here:** [https://franzelswarnmps.github.io/Texture-Generator](https://franzelswarnmps.github.io/Texture-Generator/)

 # How can I use it?
-The easiest way to get started is to open the web version here [] and hold space (run the rules), while occasionally pressing R (randomize all).
+The easiest way to get started is to open the web version [https://franzelswarnmps.github.io/Texture-Generator](here) and hold space (run the rules), while occasionally pressing R (randomize all).
 You will see the rules being applied continuously.
 Every time you press R, you will see a new starting condition and new set of rules applied.

+Another approach is to hold space (run the rules) while occasionally pressing F (randomize rules only).
+It's easier to see the changes happening if you click the canvas to paint at the same time.

 # How is it working?
 This tool executes *Rules* on a grid of letters using regular expressions.